In 2017, I skipped writing about my best travel experiences of the year for the first time since I began the annual tradition in December 2010.

-My biggest news from last year was the decision to sell Travel Blog Success, the online courses and community for travel bloggers I'd been working on since 2009.
+My biggest news from last year was the decision to sell Travel Blog Success, the online courses and community for travel bloggers I'd worked on since 2009.

 Matt of Nomadic Matt acquired my business and quickly incorporated it into his own (Superstar Blogging).

-I decided to sell for a lot of reasons, one of them being that I felt myself drifting further and further away from the kind of work I enjoy most – traveling, writing, and helping others explore our world.
+I decided to sell for many reasons, one being that I felt myself drifting further and further away from the work I enjoy most – traveling, writing, and helping others explore our world.

-I started 2018 brainstorming what I wanted to do next and kept coming back to how much I've enjoyed my lifestyle and work the last 11 years.
+I started 2018 brainstorming what I wanted to do next and kept returning to how much I've enjoyed my lifestyle and work the last 11 years.

-Ironically, with all the free time that came from selling my e-commerce business, I took so many trips that I didn't give myself enough time to write about them in between!
+Ironically, with all the free time from selling my e-commerce business, I took so many trips that I didn't give myself enough time to write about them in between!